12 Questions to Ask When You’re Checking Out Apartments

 What Is Your Guest Policy?

-Some apartments may limit the number of guests you can have and/or the amount of time guests can stay.
+Some apartments may limit the number of guests you can have and/or the number of times guests can stay.
 Others may require guests to check in or get parking passes.

 Knowing the requirements or restrictions for guests can give you an idea of what your visitors may need to do—and what you can expect in terms of your neighbors’ guests.